JonKing93/DASH/doc_source/sphinx/resources/Tutorial/gridfile/outline.rst

     With this background, we'll then examine the ``gridfile`` class, and overview its key features

 :doc:`code3`
-    Next, we'll examine some key ``gridfile`` commands, and we'll use the class to catalogue our climate proxy datasets.
+    Next, we'll examine some key ``gridfile`` commands, and we'll use the class to catalogue our climate datasets.

-:doc:`code4`
-    We'll also do a separate coding session, this time using ``gridfile`` to catalogue our climate model output.

 .. toctree::